-The HSER 295 Seminar and Fieldwork course is the second of two required courses, which offers the intern enrolled in the Certificate of Competence in Substance Abuse Counseling Program a graduated internship experience in which s/he is able to complete 200 hours of onsite fieldwork in an approved addiction treatment facility.
-In the weekly seminar, the learner examines in depth the 12 Core Functions of the substance abuse counselor and the ethical and legal mandates under which s/he must practice.
-Individual strengths and challenges are identified in relationship to the onsite experiences and the learner begins to develop a professional identity as a substance abuse counselor by applying the knowledge, skills, and values that s/he has learned in the previous program courses.
+The HSER 295 Seminar and Fieldwork course is the second of two required courses, which offers the intern enrolled in the Certificate of Competence in Substance Use Disorder Counseling Program a graduated internship experience in which s/he is able to complete 200 hours of onsite fieldwork in an approved substance use disorders treatment facility.
+In the weekly seminar, the learner examines the 12 Core Functions of the substance use disorders counselor and the ethical and legal mandates under which they must practice.
+One's individual strengths and challenges are identified in relationship to the onsite experience and the learner begins to develop a professional identity as a substance use disorders counselor by applying the knowledge, skills, and attitudes that they have learned in the previous program courses.
 Attention also is given to how to attend to one's self-care while working within a stressful and demanding field.

-Prerequisites: Acceptance into the Certificate of Competence in Substance Abuse Counseling Program and HSER 294 with a grade of C or better or permission of instructor.
+HSER 294 with a grade of C or better or Instructor approval